 Some Wince at the Pricing

 Up front, solar powered light prices are high.
 We aren't ashamed to admit that.
 But when compared to a lot of the fees you may see with traditional lighting, you can actually save money day one by going solar.
 Take a look at the entire bill, and you'll see a vast difference.

-The sun doesn’t always shine unfortunately, and we recognize that as a problem for solar lighting.
-Dark winters and consistent storms can definitely deprive a solar panel its energy, but the “bright” side about using the sun to power lights is that solar systems–combined with the proper batteries and equipment–are capable of lighting anything for up to a week.
+The sun doesn't always shine unfortunately, and we recognize that as a problem for solar lighting.
+Dark winters and consistent storms can definitely deprive a solar panel of its energy, but the "bright" side about using the sun to power lights is that solar systems--combined with the proper batteries and equipment--are capable of lighting anything for up to a week.
 In stormy, cloudy places, we ensure our lighting systems are beefier to combat less light.
 Yep, we thought of that.